 A memorable hot summer is one degree hotter than a normal summer and if each day is one degree hotter, it means that the average is one degree hotter.
-We cannot say that throughout history it gets one degree warmer in the space of a decade.
+We cannot say that throughout history it gets decade.

 It took a long time to heat up.
 We are now sure that it is definitely warmer.
-It is possible to predict that by 2100 it is likely to be 4 degrees Celsius hotter, which poses a problem for normal living (life).
+It is possible to predict that by 2100 it is likely to be 4 degrees Celsius hotter, which poses a problem for normal living (life). •